 It is in the future.
 Following an outbreak of the experimental HGV virus, some of the population have mutated into what has become known as Hemophages and have vampire-like characteristics.
 Most of the Hemophages were put in concentration camps by the human populace but those that have survived have formed a rebel underground fighting back against the totalitarian state ruled by Vice Cardinal Daxus.
 Violet Song Jat Shariff is a top agent of the Hemophage rebel underground.
 In an elaborate masquerade, Violet poses as a courier to get into Daxus’s headquarters to steal a valuable package on behalf of the underground.
 She then discovers that the package contains a human boy Six.
 Her controllers want Six eliminated as he is the carrier of a virus that will eliminate all the Hemophages when released.
 However, Violet refuses to carry out orders to kill an innocent boy.
 Instead, she goes on the run with Six, hunted by both the rebels and Daxus’s soldiers.

 Ultraviolet was a big-budget independently made action/vampire film from Kurt Wimmer.
 Kurt Wimmer is shaping up as an interesting genre contributor.
-He began as a screenwriter, having turned out scripts for films like Double Trouble (1992), The Neighbor (1993), Relative Fear (1994), Sphere (1998), The Thomas Crown Affair (1999), The Recruit (2003) and the subsequent likes of Street Kings (2008), Law Abiding Citizen (2009), Salt (2010) and the remakes of Total Recall (2012) and Point Break (2015).
-Wimmer then made his directorial debut with the revenge film One Tough Bastard (1996) and went onto direct the dystopian science-fiction film Equilibrium (2002), which received some modest acclaim in international release.
+He began as a screenwriter, having turned out scripts for films like Double Trouble (1992), The Neighbor (1993), Relative Fear (1994), Sphere (1998), The Thomas Crown Affair (1999), The Recruit (2003) and the subsequent likes of Street Kings (2008), Law Abiding Citizen (2009), Salt (2010), Spell (2020) and the remakes of Total Recall (2012) and Point Break (2015).
+Wimmer then made his directorial debut with the revenge film One Tough Bastard (1996) and went onto direct the dystopian science-fiction film Equilibrium (2002), which received some modest acclaim in international release, and subsequent to this Children of the Corn (2020).